kyma-project/community/sig-and-wg/sig-core/proposals/odata-support.md

 # Application Connector support for OData services

+Created on 2018-09-03 by Lukasz Szymik (@lszymik)

+## Status

+Proposed on 2018-09-03

+## Motivation

+The Application Connector is supporting only Rest API with OAuth tokens.
+The other authentication and support for OData must be added.

+## Goal

 The Application Connector must support registration and proxying to the OData APIs.
 That is description how we would like to integrate OData with Application Connector.